Azure/bicep-types-az/generated/keyvault/microsoft.keyvault/2021-04-01-preview/types.md

 ## MhsmNetworkRuleSet
 ### Properties
-* **bypass**: 'AzureServices' | 'None': Tells what traffic can bypass network rules.
+* **bypass**: 'AzureServices' | 'None' | string: Tells what traffic can bypass network rules.
 This can be 'AzureServices' or 'None'.
 If not specified the default is 'AzureServices'.
-* **defaultAction**: 'Allow' | 'Deny': The default action when no rule from ipRules and from virtualNetworkRules match.
+* **defaultAction**: 'Allow' | 'Deny' | string: The default action when no rule from ipRules and from virtualNetworkRules match.
 This is only used after the bypass property has been evaluated.
 * **ipRules**: [MhsmipRule](#mhsmiprule)[]: The list of IP address rules.
 * **virtualNetworkRules**: [MhsmVirtualNetworkRule](#mhsmvirtualnetworkrule)[]: The list of virtual network rules.